2 Kings Chapter 21

 “Only if they will observe to do according to all the law that my servant Moses commanded them”: By obedience to which they had the tenure of the land of Canaan (Isa.
 1:19).

 This land had been given to the tribes of Israel as their inheritance forever.
 God had no intention of them ever living anywhere else.
 The only thing they had to do, was remain faithful to the LORD and keep His commandments.
 The law of God is, many times, spoken of as the Law of Moses.

 2 Kings 21:9 “But they hearkened not: and Manasseh seduced them to do more evil than did the nations whom the LORD destroyed before the children of Israel.”

 God sent repeated warnings to “Manasseh” and the people, but to no avail (2 Chron.
 33:10).
-Those who pay “Harkened not” to the words of God will be “destroyed” by evil (Prov.
+Those who pay “Harkened not” to the words of God would be “destroyed” by evil (Prov.
 29:12).